SuperBlueEyeBall/RobloxScripts/README.md

-# Project SuperBlue | Made by SuperBlueEyeBall and script creators
+# Project SuperBlue | Made by SuperBlueEyeBall

-Open source scripts / projects
 ------------------------------
 Welcome fellow exp!oiters!!!
 This my list of scripts for exploiting that I've collected over my fair share of exp!oiting in rob!ox!!
 I do NOT own most of these scripts.
 I am not claiming to own most scripts, but just redistributing them for all exp!oiters to see.
 I hope you understand if you are one of the script owners.